bjeker/bjeker/README.md

-Learning how to code and having fun
+Yo!
+Welcome to my code